wallstersson/ukth-appinn-containerapps-orderapi/docs/solution5.md

 ### Verify that the code change has been deployed

-### Deploy updated Bicep template

-One additional time, we'll now deploy the new configuration with scaling configured.
-We will also add a simple dashboard for monitoring the messages flow.

 Now it’s time to validate that the changes we made has taken affect.
 Send a message to the API.

 <details>